raphaellevisse/RaphaelsModels/index.md

 # Image Upscaler

-Let's stop with sign ups or I don't know what.
-Free, no quota or I don't know what.
+Let's stop it with sign ups or ads.
+Free, no quota, no suspicious downloads.
 AI needs to be for the people and not impossible to access through 1 billion terminal line instructions and docker installs on Github.
+Or another way to get your privacy.

+This website is to give _easy_ access to state of the art quality.
+The easiest one is upsampling (2x-ing resolution).
+Just upload your image, click run and download your new image.

 ***